bmechtley/sirens/readme.md

 There are a number of tasks planned for improving Sirens.
 See `todo.md`.

 ## Copyright / Acknowledgements
 Copyright 2009-2012 Arizona State University.
 Sirens is licensed under the [GNU LGPL](http://creativecommons.org/licenses/LGPL/2.1/).
 See COPYING.LESSER for details.
-If you would like to use Sirens for a commercial application or have other difficulties with its licensing restrictions, please contact [Brandon Hawley on Github](http://www.github.com/plant/).
+If you would like to use Sirens for a commercial application or have other difficulties with its licensing restrictions, please contact [Brandon Mechtley on Github](http://www.github.com/plant/).

 Sirens is based off research within the [Arts, Media and Engineering](http://ame.asu.edu/) program at [Arizona State University](http://asu.edu/).
 Additionally, work on Sirens is supported by the [National Science Foundation](http://www.nsf.gov/) under Grants NSF IGERT DGE-05-04647 and NSF CISE Research Infrastructure 04-03428.
 For more information, the following paper may be of interest: